The Web Design of the Future, Today.

 Times and trends change, altering the priority of various options and elements, however, there are also some tried and true basics that have rolled over from years passed.
 Do a quick check through to see how your site measures up!

 1.)
-Start with a dependable hosting company.
+Start your website with a dependable hosting company.
 A reputable hosting company should offer packages that can be billed month to month or yearly and they should have packages for both shared and dedicated servers.
-They should promise 99.9% uptime and include ample disk space, bandwidth allowances, email accounts, databases and newer versions of php with regular backups.
+They should promise 99.9% up-time and include ample disk space, bandwidth allowances, email accounts, databases and newer versions of php with regular backups.
 Watch out for overly limited services or outdated frameworks with upgrade fees.

 2.)
 A website framework that is robust enough to offer the kind of access permissions, updating and data control that you need should be established.
 Some people just prefer a hand coded HTML site while others insist on the user friendly options offered by a content management system like WordPress.
 It’s important to match your site’s goals with the framework that’s best for you to ensure success.

 3.)
-A cleanly coded site that is responsive to mobile devices is imperative.
+A cleanly coded website that is responsive to mobile devices is imperative.
 The HTML and CSS pages should be well organized with sections properly labeled for later clarity.
 CMS sites should utilize as few plugins as possible, hard coding alterations in to a child-theme with caching for faster loading.

 4.)
 What you want from your visitor should be stated in clear language within the first fold of the front page.
 There’s no question about the importance of this statement but there are still so many sites who fail on this one.
 Make sure your viewer immediately knows who you are, why they’re there and how to contact you before presenting other information.